trilitech/tezos-developer-docs/src/pages/tezos-blockchain-overview/skeleton_template.md

 authors: Author One, Author Two
 ---

 Intro text here.
 This appears after the doc title (which is the "H1 heading"" for the doc).
 What follows is a series of "## Sections".
 Note that only ## and ### sections will appear on the right nav.
-Headings with #### or ##### are just a way to make a bold heading to distinguash a particular point, they don't appear as if they are heading a new subtopic.
+Headings with #### or ##### are just a way to make a bold heading to distinguish a particular point, they don't appear as if they are heading a new subtopic.

 **The page title will only be visible if it's included in the navigation in the Layout.jsx file.**